 Rivalries are nothing new for the gaming industry.
-PS4 vs Xbox One, Call of Duty vs Battlefield, Dota 2 vs League of Legends, and the list goes on.
+PS4 vs Xbox One, Call of Duty vs Battlefield, Dota 2 vs League of Legends.
+And the list goes on.
 2018 brought with it another major rivalry when Fortnite started surpassing PlayerUnknown’s Battlegrounds in terms of viewership and popularity.
 The creators of PUBG weren’t too happy about that and retaliated by threatening to sue Fortnite developer Epic Games for allegedly copying their intellectual property.
 Accusations have been flying left and right since late last year but it looks like PUBG Corp. is now finally ready to go the extra mile.

 PUBG Corp. reportedly initiated legal action against Epic Games back in January.
 However, the publisher managed to keep this information secret until earlier today when the South Korean press decided to spill the beans.
 PUBG.
 Corp claims that the creators of Fortnite downright copied important elements of their game.
-This includes the user interface and several weapon designs, among others.
+This includes the user interface and several weapon designs, among other things.
 Presumably, PUBG Corp. couldn’t sue Epic Games for also copying elements of the actual gameplay.
 Both tiles are part of the Battle Royale genre so certain similarities were unavoidable.

 These types of lawsuits are fairly common in the gaming industry but this particular one is stranger than most.
 For one, both PUBG Corp. and Epic Games are owned by Chinese conglomerate giant Tencent.
 Moreover, PUBG runs on Epic Games’ Unreal Engine and uses a variety of assets from its store.
 Finally, PUBG weapons are based on real-life firearms so the claim that Fortnite copied the designs is a bit unrealistic.
 PUBG Corp’s chances of winning the lawsuit under these circumstances are a bit slim, to say the least.
 However, it seems like they’re going ahead with it anyway.